imneonizer/moosync/README.md

   moosync -g 0,1,2
   ````

-- Get claim specific GPUs only if they are at least 45% free (wait until they become available)
+- To claim specific GPUs only if they are at least 45% free (wait until they become available)

   ````sh
   moosync -g 0,1,2:free.45